District Court procedures

 When a respondent receives a claim notice they must choose whether or not to defend the case.

-If you believe that the claimant is not entitled to the damages being sought from you and you wish to defend the case in court, you must:
+If you believe that the claimant is not entitled to the damages being sought and you wish to defend the case in court, you must:

 - Serve an appearance and defence on the claimant or the claimant’s solicitor and